forkerer/MTA-BinaryDataTools/README.md

 &nbsp;

  # Note about floating point formats
-While i tried to make reading/writing floating point formats as precise as i could, i can't guarantee in any way it will be perfect.
+While i tried to make writing floating point formats as precise as i could, i can't guarantee in any way it will be perfect.
 &nbsp;

 # File structure: